otp-demo/otp-gitops-apps/clusters/cluster-services/openshift-logging/README.md

       property: aws_secret_access_key
 ```

 Currently secret creation within vault is not automated and will need to be performed manually.
-THe following will create the matching secrets via CLI.
+The following will create the matching secrets via CLI.

 ```
 vault kv put -tls-skip-verify secrets/awscreds aws_secret_access_key=<ACCESS_KEY>